Reading time: About 4 minutes

 OTHER NON-FICTION (in order of preference)

 What are the best books you’ve read so far this year?
-We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
-Anyone who comments on today’s post (or any others) by June 30/22 will be put in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
-To enter, please scroll down to the comments, directly underneath the “related posts” links, below.
-Note that you don’t have to join Disqus to post.
+We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section, below.
+And congratulations to Louise, the winner of this month’s book prize, for a June 23/23 comment on my blog about productivity.
+(Please send me your email address, Louise.)
+Anyone who comments on today’s post (or any others) by July 31/23 will be put in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
+To leave your own comment, please, scroll down to the section, directly underneath the “related posts” links, below.
+Note that you don’t have to join the commenting software to post.
 See here to learn how to post as a guest.
 It’s easy!